Perhaps it’s started for you.

 “I have to get my house decorated before Aunt Rachel and Uncle Bob come for Thanksgiving.”

-“I’m not done shopping and I ought to be.
+“I’m not done shopping.
 I don’t know where the time has gone.”

 “I’d love to spend Christmas away from home just once.
 The kids are almost grown and it would be great to take them somewhere.
 But we’re expected to go to my Mom’s.”